sensu/sensu-docs/content/sensu-go/6.0/guides/influx-db-metric-handler.md

 {{< code shell >}}
-sensuctl asset add sensu/sensu-influxdb-handler:3.1.2 -r influxdb-handler
+sensuctl asset add sensu/sensu-influxdb-handler:3.1.2 -r influxdb-handler fetching bonsai asset: sensu/sensu-influxdb-handler:3.1.2 added asset: sensu/sensu-influxdb-handler:3.1.2

+You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
+To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["influxdb-handler"].
 {{< /code >}}

 This example uses the `-r` (rename) flag to specify a shorter name for the asset: `influxdb-handler`.